Children's At-home Dental Care Sets the Stage for Oral Health

 In addition to twice-daily cleaning, you should avoid giving your children especially sugary or acidic foods.
 You should never put juice, soda, or any other drinks except for water, milk, or formula into a baby bottle, as this can easily lead to tooth decay.
 You also should not put your child to sleep with a bottle.

 Once children have learned the proper techniques for brushing and flossing, he or she should brush twice daily for two full minutes each.
 You should brush with your child to make sure that he or she is using proper techniques.
 Children will use a special fluoride toothpaste that our team can provide, which helps prevent plaque buildup.
 At this time, your child should also begin flossing.

 As with children 5 years and younger, older children should avoid soda, juice, and sports drinks whenever possible, as they contain high amounts of acid and sugar.
 As your children's baby teeth begin to fall out, you should closely monitor their gums to ensure that permanent teeth are coming in properly.
 During their twice-yearly visits, our dentists and hygienists will answer any questions you have, and check for any issues as permanent teeth grow in.

 Remember: we can be reached during and after office hours to offer advice and to treat you child in case of an emergency.

+Proper at-home care and regular check-ups are two of the easiest ways to avoid the need for more intensive procedures like scaling and root planing.
 To learn more about regular pediatric dental care, contact Children's Dental of Waltham.